CNC Wired Remote Controller

 Settings (Page 3) - Adjust X Y movement speeds and spindle speed and direction.

-1. Jogging.
 X Y and Z axes can be jogged in either direction using predefined distances, and the spindle can be turned on and off.
 A status screen is displayed briefly as each command is executed.
-Press the right arrow to move to page 2.
-Speeds are as set on the Settings page.
+Select the jog distance by tapping the corresponding yellow button.
+Jogging speed is set on the Settings page.

 2. Control.